cassiersg/ASCAD-5minutes/README.md

 ## Installation

-This repository contains simple python (>=3.7) scripts, with known-good dependencies specified in `requirements.txt`.
+This repository contains simple python scripts, with known-good dependencies specified in `requirements.txt` (for python 3.10).
 A recent version of pip is needed if you want to install the pre-build version of SCALib, otherwise pip will try to recompile SCALib from scratch (which will fail if you don't have the build dependencies installed).